To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 There’s also a spotter platform that you can add on which can definitely be helpful for spotting.
 The diamond pattern on top allows for better grip so your spotter doesn’t slip and cave your chest in.

-The only issues I really have with this bench are how long the backrest is and how short the seat is.
-It can be hard to set up the incline in your rack as you have to position the weight bench back much further than a shorter bench.
+The only issues I really have with this weight bench are how long the backrest is and how short the seat is.
+It can be hard to set up the incline in your squat rack as you have to position the weight bench back much further than a shorter bench.

 Plus, for larger lifters, the seat is just a little too small.
 Not enough to mess with the functionality of the bench, but it’s definitely noticeable.